lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The definitions in the following sections are defined by the TPM2 and various TCG defined specification including the TPM2 set of specifications.
-Those familiar with TPM2 concepts may skip to {{appdx-tcg-attest-certify}} which defines an ASN.1 structure specific for bundling a TPM attestation into an EvidenceStatement, and {{appdx-tpm-example}}
+Those familiar with TPM2 concepts may skip to {{appdx-tcg-attest-tpm-certify}} which defines an ASN.1 structure specific for bundling a TPM attestation into an EvidenceStatement, and {{appdx-tpm-example}}
 which provides the example.
 For those unfamiliar with TPM2 concepts this section provides only the minimum information to understand TPM2